wkrueger/nextpress/README.md

 Package website things that could become commmon between projects into a module.

-Trying not to worry much about config options, it is of intention to have one big monolythic package.
+Trying not to worry much about config options, it is of intention to have one big opinionated monolythic package.

 Currently bundling:

+- dotenv
-- ~~express~~ polka
+- express
 - next.js as a view layer
 - a default configs setup with `dotenv`
 - some scaffolding (I'd like less but huh)